Pre-Registration Shortened Midwifery Programme PgDip

 What is special about this course?

 If you are a registered adult nurse, this PgDip Pre-registration Shortened Midwifery Programme means you can become a fully qualified midwife in just 20 months.
-The full-time programme is available to local registered nurses and to those wishing to study at the University of the Highlands and Islands and continue to work in the region afterwards.

 - Designed in partnership with expert clinical partners